textpattern/textpattern.github.io/administration/diagnostics-panel.md

 category: Administration
 published: true
 title: "Diagnostics panel"
-description: The Diagnostics panel is important for troubleshooting problems with your Textpattern installation
+description: The Diagnostics panel is important for troubleshooting problems with your Textpattern installation.
 ---

 # Diagnostics panel